bazelbuild/bazel-blog/_posts/2019-02-01-dynamic-spawn-scheduler.md

 ## The problem with remote execution

 In the case of a fully remote build, sending *all* actions through the `remote` strategy can be inefficient.
-Each remote action comes with a cost: there is the overhead of the RPCs to contact with the remote service and there is also the more-significant overhead of uploading inputs and downloading outputs (even if we can [maybe optimize the latter](https://docs.google.com/document/d/11m5AkWjigMgo9wplqB8zTdDcHoMLEFOSH0MdBNCBYOE/edit)).
+Each remote action comes with a cost: there is the overhead of the RPCs to contact with the remote service and there is also the more significant overhead of uploading inputs and downloading outputs (even if we [may be able to optimize the latter](https://docs.google.com/document/d/11m5AkWjigMgo9wplqB8zTdDcHoMLEFOSH0MdBNCBYOE/edit)).
 As a result, blindly running all actions remotely can be (and often is) detrimental to performance.

 You'd think that this is not a big deal though---if remote execution offers sufficient parallelism, the fact that each action has higher latency is compensated by the fact that we have a much higher throughput than what you'd ever get with pure local execution.
 And you'd think right---for _most_ builds this is the case.